 - 2 tablespoons olive oil divided

 - 2 bay leaves

-- 1 Tablespoon plus 1 teaspoon salt, or more if desired
+- 1 tablespoon plus 1 teaspoon of salt or more if desired

 - 1 teaspoon red wine vinegar

 - 1/4 cup chopped fresh cilantro or parsley optional

 - Sort the black beans, discarding any stones or damaged beans.